Stop the irreversible loss of ancient woods in South Wales

 What is a green recovery?
 Find out more and see what you can do in our blog.

-The Oxford to Cambridge Growth Arc is a plan to build up to a million new homes between the two cities, with a railway and roads to connect them.
+The Oxford to Cambridge Growth Arc is a plan to build up to a million new homes, a railway and roads.

-Work has begun along the Phase 1 section of HS2 between London and Birmingham and the first ancient woods have been chopped down in Warwickshire.
-Seeing these works happening at all is devastating, but especially so when it’s at the most inappropriate time of year.
-We’re limited in what we can do on the ground, but we're working tirelessly behind the scenes to push Government to monitor the works of HS2’s contractors and investigate any breaches and wildlife crimes.
+Work began along Phase 1 of HS2, with the first ancient woods chopped down in Warwickshire, at the most inappropriate time of year.
+We continued to work tirelessly behind the scenes to push Government to monitor HS2’s contractors and investigate any breaches and wildlife crimes.

 Our Lower Thames Crossing campaign ended as the public consultation closed on 2 April.
-More than 3,400 of you joined us to tell Highways England that destroying and damaging irreplaceable habitats is unacceptable.
-The proposals for a new road tunnel beneath the River Thames threaten 12 ancient woods and 15 veteran trees.
-We hope our combined voices will be heard.
-Thanks to your help, we already stand a good chance of protecting our own Ashenbank Wood from a gas mains being built under it.
+More than 3,400 of you joined us to tell Highways England that damaging irreplaceable habitats for this new road tunnel is unacceptable.
+Thank you.

 Over 1,000 of you joined our campaign encouraging your council to talk to us about responding to the climate crisis with woods and trees.
-Your voice made a huge difference, with 43 councils contacting us that we haven’t worked with before.
-We’re now collaborating to create a plan for each of their areas.
+Your voice made a huge difference - we’re now collaborating with 43 councils we haven’t worked with before to create a plan for each of their areas.

 Protecting trees and woods